Are you having a fence war with your neighbour?

 According to the Department of Justice in Victoria, disputes arise over a variety of issues

-- • The neighbours want fences of a different height;
+- The neighbours want fences of different heights;

-According to Richard Berckelman, who runs fencing contractor All Day Fencing, the most common disputes he sees are over location, type and cost of the fence and the fence height.
+The most common disputes are over location, type and cost of the fence and the fence height.

-Slater and Gordon’s Batrouney says one of the most common disputes is over where the fence goes.
+The most common dispute is over where the fence goes.

-An inch or two?
-Big deal.
-But some people get very excited about it.
-Some people will go to quite an amount of cost to get the fence on the boundary.”
+While this generally doesn’t make much difference – it’s only a few centimetres out, some people get very excited about it and will go to quite an amount of cost to get the fence on the boundary.

 Another big issue is aesthetics.

-What happens if the neighbour wants to put up a large fence you deem ugly?
+What happens if the neighbour wants to put up a large fence that you deem ugly?

 The next step is mediation, which is designed to keep the issue out of the courts and hopefully find a resolution.